 To verify the chemical diversity of the dataset, the most frequent scaffolds were analyzed using the DataWarrior software.
-The twenty most frequent scaffolds are shown in Table 3, which most of them are heterocycles containing oxygen, nitrogen and/or sulfur in 5-or 6-membered rings.
+The software accounts how many times a certain ring system appears in the input dataset.
+We retrieved the twenty most frequent scaffolds in Table 2.
+As shown, most of them are heterocycles containing oxygen, nitrogen and/or sulfur in 5- or 6-membered rings.
 As discussed by Jampilek (2019), heterocycles are a very versatile group of structures with important applications in medicinal chemistry.
-Due to their privileged fragments, they present a broad spectrum of bioactivities as well as they can be easily modified or simplified to optimize pharmacodynamic and pharmacokinetic profiles58.
-For instance, the butenolide ring can be highlighted, which presents several biological activities59, and being present in digoxin, for example, a drug applied for heart disorders treatment.
+Due to their privileged fragments, they present a broad spectrum of bioactivities as well as they can be easily modified or simplified to optimize pharmacodynamic and pharmacokinetic profiles.